 In addition, developing a baseline helps to inform a set of rules that will allow the organization to calculate procurement’s KPIs.
 The rules should include how you will actually calculate the baseline and include metrics such as historic pricing, mean/low RFP, and budget line items.

-Best Practices for Measuring PPM
+Best Practices for Measuring Procurement Performance Management

 For organizations to truly see where they are gaining value, there are a few best practices to keep in mind.